-For Levels 0-5 A video recording of the student's responses to the questions and an answer key to the questions asked must be provided.
+For Levels 0-5 A video recording of the student's responses to the questions.
 This is a verbal assessment.
 This is not a writing assessment.
 This is assessed to students individually.
+The educator must also include an answer key which includes a list of the questions asked and their appropriate answers.
+An answer key should not include the student responses.
+If the student is not successful at level 5 the video must show the educator providing the student prompting and support to answer the questions.

-For Levels 6-7 a student writing product.
+For Levels 6-7 a student writing product of the student's response to the questions.
+This is not a verbal assessment.
+Videos are not acceptable.
 Teachers can submit a graphic organizer where the student has provided the main topic and retells key details OR teachers can submit a student writing piece that includes writing with drawings (if the student chooses to draw.
 It is not mandatory) of the main topic and retelling of key details.
-This is not an verbal assessment.
-Videos are not acceptable.
+The educator must also include an answer key which includes a list of the questions asked and their appropriate answers.
+An answer key should not include the student responses.
+If the student is successful at level 6 then the educator does not need to upload evidence of levels 0-5.
+If the student is not successful at level 6 then the educator must upload evidence of levels 0-5.

-With prompting With prompting With prompting With prompting With prompting Student Student Student and support, and support, and support, and support, and support, independently (no independently independently student does student orally student orally student orally student orally prompting and (no prompting (no prompting not identify provides main provides main provides main provides the support) orally and and support) any aspect of topic OR at least topic AND at topic AND at main topic AND provides the main support)provides provides the the text. one key detail of least one key least two key at least three topic AND at least 3 the main topic main topic AND Student is off text but can't do detail of text. details of the key details of key details of the AND retells at retells two key topic. both. text. the text. text. least one key details of text detail of the text through writing. through writing.
+0 1 2 3 4 5 6 7 With prompting With prompting With prompting With prompting With prompting Student Student Student and support, and support, and support, and support, and support, independently (no independently independently student does student orally student orally student orally student orally prompting and (no prompting (no prompting not identify provides main provides main provides main provides the support) orally and and support) any aspect of topic OR at least topic AND at topic AND at main topic AND provides the main support)provides provides the the text. one key detail of least one key least two key at least three topic AND at least 3 the main topic main topic AND Student is off text but can't do detail of text. details of the key details of key details of the AND retells at retells two key topic. both. text. the text. text. least one key details of text detail of the text through writing. through writing.